-Good communication and consultation with owners and the community is an important component of the process.
+Good communication and consultation with owners and the community is an important part of the process.
 The investigation of places for potential formal management should be communicated and discussed with building owners and the community.

 Building owners are likely to have concerns about what any identification will mean, and what constraints it may impose.
-It would also be helpful to know what assistance might be available in the way of incentives such as funding assistance and waivers of resource consent fees.
+It would also be helpful to know about incentives such as funding assistance and waiving resource consent fees.